-5.7.
 Dust Control.
 Permittee shall implement dust control measures during Covered Activities to facilitate visibility for monitoring of the Covered Species by the Designated Biologist-and/or Designated Monitor.
 Permittee shall keep the amount of water used to the minimum amount needed and shall not allow water to form puddles.
 Permittee shall not apply dust suppressant, surfactant, soil binders, or stabilizer products that may be harmful to Covered Species.
 Permittee shall obtain written approval from CDFW before applying any dust suppressant (other than water), surfactant, soil binders, stabilizer products, hydromulch, or hydroseed.
 Permittee shall provide all available documentation of each product's safety or hazards to wildlife to CDFW with any such request for approval.

-5.12.
 Staging Areas.
-Permittee shall confine all Project-related parking, storage areas, laydown sites, equipment storage, and any other surface-disturbing activities to the Project Area using, to the extent possible, previously disturbed areas.
-No parking, storage, laydown, or staging areas shall be located within 50 feet of potential San Joaquin antelope squirrel (SJAS) burrows (per SJAS Burrow Avoidance below), BNLL burrows (per BNLL Burrow Avoidance below), or within the San Joaquin kit fox (SJKF) buffer areas (per SJKF Den Avoidance below) unless protective measures have been implemented for Covered Species as per Additional Measures for SJAS and Additional Measures for SJKF below.
-Additionally, Permittee shall not use or cross Covered Species' habitat outside of the marked Project Area unless provided for as described in Project Access above.
+Permittee shall confine all Project-related parking, storage areas, laydown sites, equipment storage, and any other surface-disturbing activities to the Project Area using, to the extent possible, previously disturbed areas six staging areas identified in the Project Description.
+No parking, storage, laydown, or staging areas shall be located within 50-feet of potential San Joaquin antelope squirrel SJAS burrows (Condition of Approval 7.13.1), BNLL burrows (Conditions of Approval 7.15.1), or within the San Joaquin kit fox (SJKF) buffer areas identified in (Condition of Approval 7.14.1) unless protective measures have been implemented for Covered Species as per Conditions of Approval 7.11, 7.13, 7.14, and 7.15.
+Additionally, Permittee shall not use or cross Covered Species' habitat outside of the marked Project Area unless provided for as described in Condition of Approval 5.11 of this ITP.
 If Permittee determines parking, storage, laydown, or staging areas are necessary outside of the Project Area, the Designated Representative shall contact CDFW for written approval before carrying out such an activity.
 CDFW may require an amendment to this ITP, among other reasons, if additional take of Covered Species will occur because of the project modification.

-6.4.
 Inspection Records.
-The Designated Biologists and Designated Monitors shall prepare written observation and inspection records for compliance monitoring as per Compliance Monitoring below, summarizing: (1) construction activities observed; (2) integrity of signs, stakes or fencing; (3) wildlife observations; (4) observations of non-compliance with any Conditions in this ITP; and (5) measures implemented or anticipated to rectify or remediate any incidents of non-compliance with this ITP.
-The inspection records shall be submitted with theas a component of each Monthly Compliance Reports, as described below.
+The Designated Biologists and Designated Monitors shall prepare written observation and inspection records for compliance monitoring as per Condition of Approval 6.79, summarizing: (1) construction activities observed; (2) integrity of signs, stakes or protective fencing; (3) wildlife observations; (4) observations of non-compliance with any Conditions in this ITP; and (5) measures implemented or anticipated to rectify or remediate any incidents of non-compliance with this ITP.
+The inspection records shall be submitted with the Quarterly Monthly Compliance Reports identified in Condition of Approval 6.910.